 This is a seated asana that can be relaxing and eases tension within the hips and lower back.
 Sit on your mat, legs extended.
 As you breathe in, bring your feet towards you and bring the soles of your feet together.
 Hold for three to ten breaths or however long feels right to you on any given day.

-Please note: It is highly advisable to watch a good quality prenatal yoga DVD for visual support.
-If you are new to yoga, and you are able to attend prenatal classes at a professional yoga studio, that would be the best way to learn how to do safe prenatal poses at any stage of your pregnancy.
+Please note: It is highly advisable to watch a good-quality prenatal yoga DVD for visual support.
+If you are new to yoga and can attend prenatal classes at a professional yoga studio, that would be the best way to learn how to do safe prenatal poses at any stage of your pregnancy.

 Why and Who Should Teach Prenatal Yoga?

 Prenatal classes are not for every teacher.
 Perhaps, as a yoga instructor, it could be frustrating not to be able to teach all the poses you want to and teach the full spectrum of yoga you are so used to in a typical class.
 However, offering prenatal yoga classes is beneficial to the community.
-Not only is it good practice, it’s good for you as well and you learn compassion.
-It can change your day-to-day routine and it can elicit an entirely new set of clients who might just come back to your regular classes once their prenatal days are behind them.
+Not only is it good practice, but it’s also good for you, and you learn compassion.
+It can change your day-to-day routine and elicit an entirely new set of clients who might just come back to your regular classes once their prenatal days are behind them.
 Additionally, it may teach you patience, lovingkindness, and tolerance.
 Some teachers need to learn deeper lessons about humility and patience when working with people who may not be natural athletes.

 The Benefits of Prenatal Yoga

 One of the primary reasons instructors should offer prenatal classes is the number of benefits prenatal yoga can offer expectant mothers.
-With the inability to perform every physical activity they once could perform many healthy moms-to-be want to practice yogic techniques for their health.
-Offering a class for them is going to open up a new range of business for you.
+With the inability to perform every physical activity they once could perform, many healthy moms-to-be want to practice yogic techniques for their health.
+Offering a class for them will open up a new range of business for you.

 Prenatal yoga is a restorative style that removes the potentially harmful poses for pregnant women.
-It provides them with the ability to relax their bodies while practicing, stretch their muscles in preparation for birth, and helps them maintain a healthy weight throughout pregnancy.
+It allows them to relax their bodies while practicing, stretch their muscles in preparation for birth and helps them maintain a healthy weight throughout pregnancy.
 Prenatal yoga helps mothers-to-be relax and control their emotions, it provides a time in which they can focus on the benefits of relaxation, and it can eliminate or reduce the level of stress they feel throughout pregnancy.